mtfurlan/kicon19-badge-sw/README.md

 * Scope (analog data acquisition and display)
 * Command interface (I/O interfaces controlled over USB; Python library available)
 * USB-UART adapter
+* Toaster screensaver
+  * Some of the other features were deleted to make space for this and I don't remember which ones but I just want to commit this so I don't lose it

 ## User manual